kappelmann/engaging-large-scale-functional-programming/resources/contest/README.md

 In `run.sh`, you can find an example script that tests a Haskell submission on Artemis (like the ones that can be found in [this repository](https://github.com/kappelmann/engaging-large-scale-functional-programming/tree/main/resources)) uploading its result to the scoreboard server, serving the `upload.php` script (e.g. by using nginx).
-If your test ans scoreboard server run on the same machine, you may simply copy the data to the appropriate location.
+If your test and scoreboard server run on the same machine, you may simply copy the data to the appropriate location.

 ## Scoreboard Server